sangamsurya/sangamsurya/README.md

 # Hi there 👋

 ## About Me
-I'm [Your Name], a passionate developer with a keen interest in [Your Interests, e.g., Python, Data Structures, Machine Learning].
+I'm surya sangam, a passionate developer with interest in Python, Data Structures, And Api Development.
 I love building innovative solutions and contributing to open-source projects.

-- 🌱 I’m currently learning: Python and Data Structures
+- 🌱 I’m currently learning: Python and Data Structures.
-- 👯 I’m looking to collaborate on: [Projects or Topics of Interest]
+- 👯 I’m looking to collaborate on: Ai-ml Projects.
-- 💬 Ask me about: [Your Expertise Areas]
+- 💬 Ask me about: Python , Api Development, DBMS.
-- 📫 How to reach me: [Your Email or Social Media Handles]
+- 📫 How to reach me: surya.sangam.py@gmail.com
-- ⚡ Fun fact: [A Fun Fact About You]

 ## Skills
-- **Languages:** Python, [Other Languages]
+- **Languages:** Python , javascript(React)
-- **Technologies:** [Technologies you are familiar with]
+- **Technologies:** AWS , Pandas
-- **Tools:** [Tools you use]
+- **Tools:** Git, Docker, VS Code

 ## Projects
 Here are some of the projects I’ve been working on:

-### [Project 1 Name]
-Description: A brief description of what the project is about.
+### Task Management App:
+Description: This is the Task Management App which is Used in IT company for Get the List of His Employee and The All Information About the Employee.
+BY Using this We Assigned A Task to An Employee And Also See the Task of Employee.

 ### [Project 2 Name]
 Description: A brief description of what the project is about.